Unitary limit and linear scaling of neutrons in harmonic trap with tuned CD-Bonn and square-well interactions

-Then $e_{\rm qp}^{(2)}$ is obtained by solving the above equation in a self-consistent manner.
-We exemplify the sum rule of Eq.~(\ref{sumrule}) in Fig.~\ref{fig6}, using the closed-shell systems with $A$=40 and 70.
-The results are based on the unitary CD-Bonn interaction combined with $\hbar\omega$=8.5 MeV and the unitary HCSW-2 interaction combined with $\hbar\omega$=10.5 MeV, respectively.
-In Fig.~\ref{fig6} one can see that the above sum rule is indeed well satisfied by our results.
-We also present the quasi-particle energy $e_{\rm qp}$ in Fig.~\ref{fig7}, where one sees that the $e_{\rm qp}$ values for orbits within one harmonic oscillator shell are nearly degenerate, and moreover the spacing of the $e_{\rm qp}$ between two neighboring shells is about 1.5$\hbar\omega$, i.e., about 1.5 times larger than that of s.p.~energies in the non-interacting system.
-In ordinary nuclear systems the s.p.~energy levels of each major shell are generally non-degenerate, such as the non-degenerate ($0f_{7/2},0f_{5/2},1p_{3/2},1p_{1/2}$) levels of $^{40}$Ca. Our results indicate that these levels should become nearly degenerate in the unitary limit.
+As shown in Table \ref{table1}, the g.s.~energy given by the low-order approximation is closely equal to that including high-order diagrams.
+We have thus approximated $e_{\rm qp}$ by $e_{\rm qp}^{(2)}(a) = \epsilon _a^{(0)} + \delta[D^{(1)}+D^{(2)}] / \delta n_a$, and obtain $e_{\rm qp}^{(2)}$ by solving this equation in a self-consistent manner.
+In Fig.~\ref{fig6} we exemplify the above sum rule, using the closed-shell systems with $A$=40 and 70.
+The results are based on the unitary CD-Bonn and HCSW-2 interactions, combined with the trap parameter $\hbar\omega$=8.5 and 10.5 MeV, respectively.
+As shown in Fig.~\ref{fig6}, the sum rule of Eq.~(\ref{sumrule}) is indeed well satisfied by our results.
+Moreover, the scaled q.p.~energies $e_{\rm qp}$/$\hbar\omega$ are remarkably invariant with the choice of the unitary interaction and the choice of $\hbar \omega$, as shown in Fig.~\ref{fig6} and later in Fig.~\ref{fig7}.
+In Fig.~\ref{fig7} we present the q.p.~energies of the $A$=70 system, where one sees the $e_{\rm qp}$ values for orbits within one harmonic oscillator shell are nearly degenerate.
+According to our calculation, the q.p.~energies of $A$=20 and 40 also have this major-shell degeneracy.
+In ordinary nuclear systems the s.p.~energy levels of each major shell are generally non-degenerate.
 It will be of much interest to check if this drastic change does take place experimentally.